-Should you get the Amazon Echo Show 5 (2nd Gen) or the Echo Show 5 Kids?
+Amazon Echo Show 5 (2nd Gen) vs. Amazon Echo Show 5 Kids: Which should you buy?

 Amazon Echo Show 5 (2nd Gen) vs. Echo Show 5 Kids: Amazon Kids

 Both tablets offer access to the basic Amazon Kids parental controls, which allow you to set controls so your kids will only receive age-appropriate responses and be able to access age-appropriate content.
+Amazon has included many parental controls with the Echo Show 5 Kids.
 For example, you can filter any content that might be considered explicit or inappropriate and block access to shopping, so a crate of toys don't magically show up at your doorstep one day.
 You can also do things like set timers so your kids aren't able to sneak some screen time in when they aren't supposed to, like after bedtime, or play longer than they should.

 However, the Amazon Echo Show 5 Kids comes with a one-year Amazon Kids+ subscription, which affords access to tons of kid-appropriate content beyond just controlling their access to the massive amounts of content out there on the web.
 Most of this curated content, including more than 15,000 videos, audiobooks, games, music stations, educational materials, and Audible books, is geared toward younger kids ages 7 and under and ideally anywhere from 4 to 6 years old.